Mateitzu/Status-Organiser/README.md

 # Status-Organiser
 A software to organise users and their status.
 It is not pretty but sometimes useful.
+DO NOT USE THIS FOR SENSITIVE DATA.
+THIS SOFTWARE IS REALLY NOT SECURE!!!!!

 User-Instruction-Manual: